bwebster/atm_automation/README.md

   - Enable automation
   - Wait for automation to complete, or until we hit a configurable timeout

+### Customizing Behavior

+All customization options can be found in `config.h`, along with comments.

 ### Customizing Automation

 The code has a couple different automations that can be enabled, which implement a pretty basic interface